iteratec/kotlin-training-konfi/README.md

 * Each attendee may register for a given conference only once

 ## Project structure
-* Branch `main` contains the 'legacy' Java project.
+* Module `backend` contains the 'legacy' Java backend.
-* Branch `kotlin` contains migrated and polished Kotlin project.
+* Module `solution-backend` contains migrated and polished Kotlin project.
-* Branch `kotlin` contains also an awesome frontend written in Kotlin/JS!
+* Module `solution-frontend` contains an awesome frontend written in Kotlin/JS!

 ### Requirements
 * Java 11+